Quick and easy cut out sugar cookie recipe! These simple one-bowl, no chill sugar cookies can be made from scratch in just 20 minutes.

 Kate says

-Thank you so much!!
-I’m so glad that they worked out well for you!
+Thank you!
+I’m so glad to hear that it worked out well for you!